nodejs/node/doc/api/addons.md

 ### AtExit hooks

-An "AtExit" hook is a function that is invoked after the Node.js event loop has ended but before the JavaScript VM is terminated and Node.js shuts down.
+An `AtExit` hook is a function that is invoked after the Node.js event loop has ended but before the JavaScript VM is terminated and Node.js shuts down.
-"AtExit" hooks are registered using the `node::AtExit` API.
+`AtExit` hooks are registered using the `node::AtExit` API.

 #### void AtExit(callback, args)